 We believe HCP represents a significant growth opportunity for our business.
-Since launching HCP in fiscal 2021, usage and sales of HCP have grown rapidly and has allowed us to better address the needs of potential customers looking for a fully-managed offering.
+Since launching HCP in fiscal 2021, usage and sales of HCP have grown rapidly and have allowed us to better address the needs of potential customers looking for a fully-managed offering.
 We believe that as organizations increasingly look for a fully-managed cloud infrastructure platform, they will continue to adopt HCP.
 We expect HCP to continue to grow and represent an increasing percentage of our total revenue over time.
-For the three months ended April 30, 2022 and 2021, HCP subscription revenue was \$8.8 million and \$2.5 million.
+For the three months ended April 30, 2023 and 2022, HCP subscription revenue was \$16.5 million and \$8.8 million, respectively.